Minnesota State Auditor

 The state auditor of Minnesota is a constitutional officer in the executive branch of the U.S. state of Minnesota.
 Nineteen individuals have held the office of state auditor since statehood.
-The incumbent is Julie Blaha, a DFLer.
+The incumbent is Julie Blaha, a member of the Minnesota Democratic–Farmer–Labor Party.

 Election and term of office

 The state auditor is elected by the people on Election Day in November, and takes office on the first Monday of the next January.
 There is no limit to the number of terms a state auditor may hold.
 To be elected state auditor, a person must be qualified voter, permanently resident in the state of Minnesota at least 30 days prior to the election, and at least 21 years of age.

 In the event of a vacancy in the office of the state auditor, the governor may appoint a successor to serve the balance of the term.
 The state auditor may also be recalled by the voters or removed from office through an impeachment trial.